Brian Johnson: Personal life

 Johnson married his first wife, Carol, in 1968, and they have two daughters.
-They divorced during the writing of The Razors Edge album.
-He is now married to Brenda, and lives in Sarasota, Florida, US.
+They first separated in the late 1970s and ultimately divorced during the writing of The Razors Edge album.
+He later married Brenda Winkel on 14 April 1990, and lives in Sarasota, Florida.

-He is an avid supporter of Newcastle United F.C. and was asked to invest in the club in the early 1980s after being invited to meet the board by club legend Jackie Milburn.
+He is an avid supporter of Newcastle United and was asked to invest in the club in the early 1980s after being invited to meet the board by club legend Jackie Milburn.

 In September 2009, Johnson was diagnosed with Barrett's oesophagus, causing AC/DC to cancel several shows on their 2010 tour in support of Black Ice.
 However, doctors were able to prevent the disease from developing into cancer.

 According to the Sunday Times Rich List of British millionaires in music, Johnson was worth £65 million in 2016.

 On 9 July 2014, Johnson was awarded an honorary degree of Doctor of Music by Northumbria University in recognition of his significant contribution to the music industry.
 In October 2014, he became a supporter of the Yorkshire Dementia Charity based in the village of Topcliffe.